-Older landslide deposits of Tertiary sedimentary strata, Dipping Vat Formation, and Three Creeks Tuff Member of Bullion Canyon Volcanics (Quaternary? to Pliocene?/Oligocene to Eocene?) - Forms steep, rugged hills between Lyman and Bicknell, in the hanging wall of the Thousand Lake fault zone, that are mostly covered by volcanic boulders derived from the volcanic rocks of Signal Peak; limited exposures reveal fine-grained, ash-rich sedimentary strata, conglomerate with pebble- and cobble-size volcanic clasts, and sedimentary strata that lack volcanic materials, all of which occur in blocks of widely varying attitudes and that may be fault-bounded bedrock blocks or rotated blocks that are part of a deeply eroded landslide; Bailey and others (2018) reported He cosmogenic exposure ages of 400 to 500 ka on boulders of latite of Johnson Valley (our volcanic rocks of Signal Peak) below Yellow Ledges and interpreted this as a minimum age for the deposit, which they mistakenly lumped in with the much younger landslide of Rabbit Valley (Qmsv); the description below is largely based on better exposures in the adjacent Bicknell quadrangle (Biek, 2016, 2021); the distribution and thickness of individual bedrock units is highly variable, but map patterns suggest that the combined package is in excess of 900 feet (275 m) thick.
+Older landslide deposits over Tertiary sedimentary strata, Dipping Vat Formation, and Three Creeks Tuff Member of the Bullion Canyon Volcanics (Quaternary? to Pliocene?/Oligocene to Eocene?) - Forms steep, rugged hills north of Bicknell, in the hanging wall of the Thousand Lake fault zone, that are mostly covered by volcanic boulders derived from the latite of Johnson Valley; limited exposures reveal fine- and coarse-grained volcaniclastic, and locally non-volcaniclastic, strata of widely varying attitudes that may be fault-bounded bedrock blocks or rotated blocks that are part of a deeply eroded landslide; the description below is largely based on better exposures in the adjacent Bicknell quadrangle (Biek, 2016); the distribution and thickness of individual units is highly variable, but map patterns suggest that the combined package is in excess of 900 feet (275 m) thick.

-Fine-grained, ash-rich facies, locally well exposed south of Trail Creek, are mostly light-gray to white, thin- to medium-bedded, fine- to medium-grained, locally coarse-grained sandstone, siltstone, and mudstone, here assigned to the Dipping Vat Formation of McGookey (1960) exposed on the northeast flank of the Marysvale volcanic field.
-In the adjacent Bicknell quadrangle, these beds yielded three teeth of Saltirius utahensis (stingray) only known from the coeval variegated unit of the Brian Head Formation exposed on the south flank of the volcanic field; they also yielded charophytes Harrisichara tuberculate, Sphaerochara aff.
-Major, and Hornichara also reported from the Brian Head Formation (Jeff Eaton, Weber State University, Emeritus, written communication, May 24, 2016).
-Coarse-grained facies are pebble-to-boulder sandstone and conglomerate of possible Sevier River Formation affinity (or possibly of the older Bullion Canyon Volcanics).
+Fine-grained volcaniclastic facies, locally well exposed between Bicknell and Crescent Canyon, are mostly lightgray to white, thin- to medium-bedded, fine- to medium-grained, locally coarse-grained, sandstone, siltstone, and mudstone, here assigned to the Dipping Vat Formation of McGookey (1960) exposed on the northeastern flank of the Marysvale volcanic field.
+These beds yielded three teeth of Saltirius utahensis (stingray) only known from the coeval variegated unit of the Brian Head Formation exposed on the southeastern flank of the volcanic field (Jeff Eaton, written communication, May 24, 2016); they also yielded charophytes Harrisichara tuberculate, Sphaerochara aff.
+Major, and Hornichara also reported from the Brian Head Formation (Jeff Eaton, written communication, June 21, 2017).
+Coarse-grained volcaniclastic facies consist of pebble-to-boulder sandstone and conglomerate of possible Sevier River Formation affinity (or possibly of the older Bullion Canyon Volcanics).

-In the adjacent Bicknell quadrangle, map unit locally contains poorly exposed reddish-brown mudstone, yellowish-brown sandy and micritic limestone, and quartzite- and chert-pebble conglomerate, and medium- to coarse-grained "salt and pepper" sandstone of uncertain age and correlation (Biek, 2021).
-Such beds appear similar to strata in Lime Kill Hollow, and to middle Eocene (Duchesnean Land Mammal Age, about 42-38 Ma) clastic strata of Flat Top (map unit Tc of Doelling and Kuehne, 2007).
-They are also in a similar stratigraphic position as the Crazy Hollow Formation and the formation of Aurora (see Willis, 1988) on the northeast flank of the Marysvale volcanic field, and as the informally named variegated unit of the Brian Head Formation and underlying conglomerate at Boat Mesa (see Biek and others, 2015a) on the southeast flank of the volcanic field.
+North of Sand Wash in the adjacent Bicknell quadrangle, at the bedding attitude symbol showing a dip of 50 to 75 degrees north, reddish-brown mudstone, yellowish-brown sandy and micritic limestone, and quartzite- and chert-pebble conglomerate, and medium- to coarse-grained "salt and pepper" sandstone comprise a block of non-volcaniclastic strata, collectively a few tens of feet thick, of uncertain age and correlation; these same beds (Ts) are poorly exposed south of Sand Wash.
+These non-volcaniclastic strata appear similar to strata in Lime Kill Hollow, and to middle Eocene (Duchesnean Land Mammal Age, about 42-38 Ma) clastic strata of Flat Top (map unit Tc of Doelling and Kuehne, 2007).
+These non-volcaniclastic strata appear in a similar stratigraphic position as the Crazy Hollow Formation and the formation of Aurora (see Willis, 1988) on the northeastern flank of the Marysvale volcanic field, and as the informally named variegated unit of the Brian Head Formation and underlying conglomerate at Boat Mesa (see Biek and others, 2015a) on the southeastern flank of the volcanic field.